lifesyhealthcare/Lifsey.com/README.md

 See live:-

-We are Team of Goal Diggers.
-Each member of our Team is dedicated to providing the highest standard of care and Support to all the patients by recommending required solution according to symptoms of patient’s disease.
-We are recommending prescription & nearby hospitals according to patients location.
-We are also providing services related to doctor and pharmacy recommendation.
-We are providing all these services to patients so patient can easily get recover.

 We are here to help you overcome diseases and improve your quality of life.
 We are on a mission to transform health care and more patients focused, research based treatment, guided by compassion.
 To fulfill our mission, we have built a Team which is.